On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: Our Motivation

-There is a compelling motivation for our model \eqref{alpha-sun} and the associated operator interpolating between sum and supremum.
+There is a compelling motivation for our model \eqref{alpha-sun}.
 Many decisions which we take are of the following form: Accept the status quo, in which case $ Y_{n} = Y_{n-1} $, or risk losing some portion of what we have, in the process of taking some action, so that the value of our current state is reduced to a portion $ \alpha Y_{n-1} $, in which case we can increase our value by a stochastic $ X_{n} $ to obtain $ Y_{n} = \alpha Y_{n-1} + X_{n} $.
 Suppose we are so lucky or wise that we can evaluate $ X_{n} $ before taking the decision whether to act or not.
 Then we can maximize the outcome by formulating our decision as per \eqref{alpha-sun}.
+Historically this model first arose in descriptions of the storage of energy in a solar collection system, see Haslett \cite{Has_1978} and the Introduction of \cite{HS_1986} for some of the early work on this problem.

-In their study of this model - the $\alpha$-sun process - Greenwood and Hooghiemstra \cite[Theorem 2, Eq.
-(2.4)]{GH_1991} derived a linear, homogeneous integral equation for the density
+In their study of this model - the $\alpha$-Sun process - Greenwood and Hooghiemstra \cite[Theorem 2, Eq.
+(2.4)]{GH_1991} have shown that there exist normalising constants $a_n > 0$, $b_n \in \R$ such that $(Y_n-b_n)/a_n$ converges weakly to a non-degenerate limiting distribution which has a density $h(x;\gamma,\alpha)$ satisfying a linear, homogeneous integral equation